 - General education and other university-parallel coursework. - One and two-year programs of collegiate-level technical-occupational education to prepare individuals to enter the workforce. - 3.
-Programs of remedial and developmental education. - Formal and informal programs of study especially designed to serve community needs for continuing education. - 5.
-Programs of institutional research to improve the college's efficiency and effectiveness. - Special support and activity programs which assist and enrich students' educational experience. - Programs of economic development, in conjunction with area colleges and universities which serve the needs of our service area.
+Fully online degree programs that are accessible to students across the nation. - 4.
+Programs of remedial and developmental education. - Formal and informal programs of study especially designed to serve community needs for continuing education. - Programs of institutional research to improve the college's efficiency and effectiveness. - Special support and activity programs which assist and enrich students' educational experience. - 8.
+Programs of economic development, in conjunction with area colleges and universities which serve the needs of our service area.